python-trio/trio/docs/source/reference-io.rst

      s = SSLStream(StapledStream(process.stdin, process.stdout), ssl_context)

   [Note: subprocess support is not implemented yet, but that's the plan.
-Hopefully I'll remember to remove this note when subprocess support gets implemented...]
+Unless it is implemented, and I forgot to remove this note.]

 * It sometimes happens that you want to connect to an HTTPS server, but you have to go through a web proxy... and the proxy also uses